freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/object-lifecycle.md

 q.party()
 ```

-What will the preceding program print?
+[hidden]What will the preceding program print?

 ## --answers--